Tommi2Day/tcping2/README.md

 # `QUIT\n` terminates the server
 tcping2 echo --server -p 8080 --timeout 10
 # or use docker container, which starts without parameter the echo server (or give the full command parameters)
-docker run -it --rm -p 8080:8080 tcping2
+docker run -it --rm -p 8080:8080 tommi2day/tcping2
-#connect with echo client
+#connect with  tcping as echo client
 tcping2 echo localhost 8080
 # server output
 listening on [::]:8080, terminate with CTRL-C